Instructor: Dr. Charlotte Masemann

 The years 1350-1650 marked a period of great change in Western Europe.
 This course will examine social, political, religious and economic challenges to the established order.
 It will also explore the ways in which European society and culture maintained continuity during this period of upheaval.

 The course will introduce students to the sub-disciplines of history.
 Varied scholarly perspectives will be presented.
 An emphasis will be placed on the interpretation of primary sources, to be explored in tutorials.
-Students will acquire a knowledge of the events of western European history from 1450-1789, will become conversant with the practice of history, and will be able to analyse primary sources.
+Students will acquire a knowledge of the events of western European history from 1350-1650, will become conversant with the practice of history, and will be able to analyse primary sources.
+This course will also provide students with the opportunity to develop analytical skills, oral and written communication skills, experience in presenting research, interpersonal and problem-solving skills, and an understanding of what it means to be human.
+(History is not part of the humanities for nothing).

 A complete list of readings and assignments will be available at the first class.